NubletZ/sp109b/Notes/Week10/README.md

 Both mutex and semaphore are kernel resources that provide synchronization services.
 But they are two different things.

 ### Mutex (Mutual Exclusion)
 Mutex is like a key, it works with locking mechanism that makes sure only one thread can work with the entire buffer.
+To know better about how mutex work, you can refer to [How to Use C Mutex Lock Examples for Linux Thread Synchronization](https://www.thegeekstuff.com/2012/05/c-mutex-examples/).

 ### Semaphore
 Semaphore is a signaling mechanism.
 It uses two atomic operation, wait and signal for the process sychronization.
 Semaphor can separate a single 4 KB buffer into four 1 KB buffers and let users and producers to work on different buffer at the same time.